mbt-administrator/DemoSDK.Android/README.md

 This method stops to transmit notification to the application so that no EEG data acquired by the headset are received.

 *Note: You should not call this method if a streaming has not been started and if the application is not connected to a headset.*

+##### Device Features

+The device module is responsible for managing all the information regarding the headset.
+It is also responsible for managing acquisitions that are not EEG acquisitions (such as batterly level).
+To have access to the currently connected device, call the following method:

+        client.requestCurrentConnectedDevice(new SimpleRequestCallback<MbtDevice>() {
+            @Override
+            public void onRequestComplete(MbtDevice object) {
+                //TODO: your own code.
+            }
+        });
+The `object` is null until a device is connected (ie the  `BtState.CONNECTED_AND_READY` state has been reached).

+The `MbtDevice` class is abstract and cannot be instanciated.
+Instead you'll receive and instance of either `MelomindDevice`or `VproDevice`, depending on which device you're connected to.

 ## V.Appendix